louis-richard/irfu-python/CONTRIBUTING.rst

 Also, a lot of features can also be provided natively or by installing plugins with your IDE (PyCharm, Spyder, Eclipse, etc.).

-To be accepted to ``pyrfu`` every new code as to get a pylint score higher than 9/10.
+To be accepted to ``pyrfu`` every new code as to get a pylint score of 10/10.

 Documentation
 -------------